thodson-usgs/discontinuum/README.md

 ## Overview
 `discontinuum` is a middleware for developing Gaussian process (GP) models.
-Why might we want a middleware?
+Why might we want a that?

-GP's are a flexible and elegant approach to modeling dynamical systems for which we have sparse and uncertain observations.
+GP's are a flexible and elegant approach to modeling stochastic processes for which we have sparse and noisy observations.
 In this arena, simple GP models, specified in several lines of math, can often achieve state-of-the-art predictive performance.
-However, fitting GP's is numerically intense, $\mathcal{O}(n^3)$ complexity.
-They have several optimizations that take advantage of simplifying assumptions, different algorithms, or GPUs, but each has tradeoffs.
+However, fitting GP's is numerically intense, which has led to a range of optimizations that take advantage of simplifying assumptions, different algorithms, or GPUs, but each has tradeoffs.
 Ideally, we could quickly write mathematical models, then run them on whichever "engine" is best suited for a particular problem.

-Furthermore, most models include a lot of relatively standard utility functions for plotting, managing metadata, data pre-processing, and other "boiler plate."
+Most models applications also include a fair amount of "boiler plate" in the form of utility functions for plotting, managing metadata, data pre-processing, etc.
-`discontinum` packages engines and utilities within a single ecosystem, such that creating a new model is just a matter of writing a little math without too much boilerplate.
+`discontinum` packages several engines and helper utilities into a single ecosystem to simplify the processes of prototyping GP models.

 ## Installation
 ```